opencomputeproject/onie/docs/user-guide/index.rst

 layer 3 network.
 Ultimately the packets reach the Web server and it replies with the installer image.

-.. note:: The DHCP server must be in the same layer 2 network as the
+.. note:: For this scenario, the DHCP server must be in the same layer
-          target switch.
+          2 network as the target switch.
 The Web server is free to reside in any subnet reachable by the router.

+.. note:: You can use BOOTP relay agents [#bootp_relay]_ to locate your
+          DHCP server on a different layer 2 network.
+Configuration of BOOTP realy agents is beyond the scope of this document.

 .. _dhcp_debug: